-End of Life: Helping With Comfort and Care
+End of Life: Helping with Comfort and Care

-Dementia At the End of Life
+Dementia at the End of Life

-Alma had been forgetful for years, but even after her family knew that AD was the cause of her forgetfulness, they never talked about what the future would bring.
-As time passed and the disease eroded Ethel's memory and her ability to think and speak, she became less and less able to share her concerns and desires with those close to her.
+Alma had been forgetful for years, but even after her family knew that Alzheimer’s disease was the cause of her forgetfulness, they never talked about what the future would bring.
+As time passed and the disease eroded Alma’s memory and ability to think and speak, she became less and less able to share her concerns and wishes with those close to her.

-However, some caregivers might not want these drugs prescribed.
-They may believe that the quality of life is already so diminished and that the medicine is unlikely to make a difference.
-If the drug has serious side effects, they are even more likely to decide against it.
+However, some caregivers might not want drugs prescribed for people in the later stages of Alzheimer’s.
+They may believe that the person’s quality of life is already so poor that the medicine is unlikely to make a difference.
+If the drug has serious side effects, they may be even more likely to decide against it.

 - Being unable to move around on one’s own

 - Being unable to speak or make oneself understood

 - Needing help with most, if not all, daily activities, such as eating and self-care

 Because of their unique experience with what happens at the end of life, hospice and palliative care experts might be able to help identify when someone in the final stage of Alzheimer’s disease is in the last days or weeks of life (see Care Options at the End of Life).

 Caring for people with Alzheimer’s or other dementias at home can be demanding and stressful for the family caregiver.
 Depression is a problem for some family caregivers, as is fatigue, because many feel they are always on call.
 Family caregivers may have to cut back on work hours or leave work altogether because of their caregiving responsibilities.